-A center-based program that operates either Monday through Thursday for 3.5 each day OR 6 hours per day Monday through Friday, for children 3-5 years of age.
+A center-based program that operates between Monday through Friday for up to 6 hours per day serving children 3-5 years of age.
 Each school year, families are asked to participate in two educational home visits and two parent conferences with the teaching staff.
 This is to inform parents of their child's progress, to provide opportunities for engagement in their child's education plan, to share suggestions for home activities, and to support each family's interests, goals, and needs.